Kritsada Kaman: Chonburi

-Kaman learned to play football in the youth team of the first division club Chonburi.
+Kritsada learned to play football in the youth team of the first division club Chonburi.
 He also signed his first professional contract in 2015.

-In 2017, Kaman returned to Chonburi after the loan.
+In 2017, Kritsada returned to Chonburi after the loan.

-After the end of the 2021–22 season, Kaman was voted 'Young Player of the Year'.
+After the end of the 2021–22 season, Kritsada was voted 'Young Player of the Year'.

 Phan Thong (loan)

-From 2015 to 2016, Kaman was loaned to third division club Phan Thong.
+From 2015 to 2016, Kritsada was loaned to third division club Phan Thong.

 BG Pathum United

-After 142 league games, Kaman moved to BG Pathum United, which also plays in the first division, at the end of December 2023.
+After 142 league games, Kritsada moved to BG Pathum United, which also plays in the first division, at the end of December 2023.
 In his first season, he won the 2023–24 Thai League Cup with the club.

 International career

-In November 2021, Kaman was called up to the Thailand senior team for the first time by head coach Alexandré Pölking as one of the 30 players for the 2020 AFF Championship in Singapore.
+In November 2021, Kritsada was called up to the Thailand senior team for the first time by head coach Alexandré Pölking as one of the 30 players for the 2020 AFF Championship in Singapore.
 He made a debut for the team on 5 December 2021, playing the match for 90 minutes as a centre back in a 2–0 victory against Timor-Leste in the group stage.

+Kritsada scores his first goal for the Thailand senior team in a friendly match against Kuwait on 5 June 2026.
+He scored a long-range shot that made Thailand lead 2-0, in a game that ended 2-2.

 Personal life

-Kaman came from a Thai Muslim family from Trat.
+Kritsada came from a Thai Muslim family from Trat.
 His nickname ‘Laeh’ originates from the Arabic name Saleh.